 Students are considered to have graduated on time if they finish their studies within four years.
 At Berklee College of Music the on-time graduation rate of first-time, full-time students is 54%.
 That is great when compared to the national average of 33.3%

 During the 2017-2018 academic year, there were 6,004 undergraduates at Berklee College of Music with 4,224 being full-time and 1,780 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Berklee College of Music, see our tuition and fees and room and board pages.

 It's not uncommon for college students to take out loans to pay for school.
 In fact, almost 66% of students nationwide depend at least partially on loans.
 At Berklee College of Music, approximately 40% of students took out student loans averaging $12,672 a year.
 That adds up to $50,688 over four years for those students.

 The student loan default rate at Berklee College of Music is 4.4%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 Contact details for Berklee College of Music are given below.

 Online learning is becoming popular at even the oldest colleges and universities in the United States.
 Not only are online classes great for returning adults with busy schedules, they are also frequented by a growing number of traditional students.

-In 2019-2020, 6,631 students took at least one online class at Berklee College of Music.
-This is an increase from the 1,703 students who took online classes the previous year.
+In 2020-2021, 3,868 students took at least one online class at Berklee College of Music.
+This is a decrease from the 6,631 students who took online classes the previous year.